rwxrob/homelab/log.md

 # Log of Work to Setup Homelab

-/bin/bash: line 1: Hnow: command not found
+## Thursday, September 22, 2022, 8:29:02PM EDT

+* Dropping `fluff` because redundant to libvirt and Firecracker.

+* Start to research Kubernetes installation starting with `etcd`.
+  Decided on three external instances for HA simulation without too much overhead on these little Mac Minis.

+## Thursday, September 22, 2022, 7:36:50PM EDT

 * Spent a lot of time calculating energy budget and wattages.

 * Bought a Protectli Vault after getting freaked out by the Netgear Nighthawk firmware update.
 Downloaded and installed pfSense.
-Then a friend talked me into trying OPNsense and prefer it.
+Then a friend talked me into trying OPNsense so installed and prefer.

-* Experienced strange freezes with `cpu_loop` caused by VMware.
+* Experienced strange freezes with `cpu_loop` caused by VMware with my `anton` VM.
+Turned out to be unrelated to new network changes.
+  Probably from the KVM dying.

+* Startec KVM died.
+Not sure why.
+Going to try to get a new one on warranty.
+Added two keyboards on my desk for now (one for work, one for home lab streaming/gaming rig).

 * Made mistake of buying 20A PDU with plugs that don't match sockets.

-* Lots of discussion about best stages for beginner development
+* Got everything cabled up.
+Turned up short an MSI power adapter, so waiting on that and my (lazy) purchase of 0.5' and 1' cables.

+* Did the research in the apartment to find all the circuits and what they power.
+Bathroom receptacle are combined (2 of them) 20A.
+Turns out the master bedroom is on its own 15A circuit.

 Related: